#435: PyPI Security Transcript

 13:27 A project may have many releases.

-13:29 So for instance, if there's the requests library and they publish a new version that comes as a release.
+13:29 So, for instance, if there is the requests library and they publish a new version, that comes as a release.

-13:37 And then beyond that we have files and files map to releases as you could have a source distribution.
+13:39 And files map to releases as you could have a source distribution.

-13:57 And then on the, like the last stat that we show on the front page is the users.
+13:57 And then on the last stat that we show on the front page is the users.

-14:07 That doesn't mean that these are active users, but they have at some point signed up for an account on pypi.org.
+14:06 That doesn't mean that these are active users, but they have at some point signed up for an account on PyPI.org.

 14:13 That's a huge number.